Wax Plant vs String of Pearls

 Easy-care, drought-tolerant vine that thrives in bright indirect light.
 Water when top inch of soil is dry (every 10-14 days).
 Prefers to be slightly root-bound.
 Do not remove flower spurs after blooming as they will rebloom.
 Fertilize monthly in spring/summer.

-View Wax Plant page →About String of Pearls
+View Wax Plant page →What Makes String of Pearls a Good Choice?

 A drought-tolerant succulent that thrives with bright indirect light and infrequent watering.
 Allow soil to dry completely between waterings.
 Keep humidity low (below 40%) and maintain temperatures between 18-29°C. Avoid misting as it can cause disease.